310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 <th>(After all… My days in the club — My days in Yumenosaki Academy are already over.)</th>
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki norsmile2 %}
 <th>(…I’ll think up another candid shot I could do.
 I have to, for the sake of such a special live show.)</th>

 <th>(The Feature Live, huh… It’s going to be a stage just for me.
-It’s a special occasion to perform live all on my own, so I’d love to see all my fans coming to watch me with smiles on their faces.)</th>
+It’s a special occasion to perform live all on my own, so I’d love to see all my fans who’ve come to watch me with smiles on their faces.)</th>
 {% endbubble %}

 {% bubble Chiaki curious %}